c6ai/vSpace-Vote/README.md

 *   **Risk Management and Compliance:**
     *   [4.1.1] Risk Mitigation Documentation: vSpaceVote shall document how it detects, prevents, or sufficiently mitigates each of the commonly cited risk classes (external threat actors, insider threats, malware, DoS/DDoS, social engineering, device tampering, insufficient IT resources, weak authentication, data exfiltration/eavesdropping, logic/accuracy errors, network configuration errors, and unauthorized modifications).
     *   [4.1.2] Security Controls List & Checks: vSpaceVote shall publish a list of security controls/guarantees protecting the vote, and perform regular security checks before and during elections.
-    *   [4.1.17] Cyber-Incident Response Plan: vSpaceVote shall provide a cyber-incident response plan specifying how incidents are handled, who is notified, and under what circumstances, ideally aligning with municipal procedures.
+    *   [4.1.17] Cyber-Incident Response Plan: vSpaceVote shall provide a cyber-incident response plan specifying how incidents are handled, who is notified, and under what circumstances, ideally aligning with constituency-related procedures.
     *   [4.1.18] Threat Detection and Failsafe Training: vSpaceVote shall provide training/documentation on threat detection, response actions, and failsafe procedures if a compromise is detected.
 A suggested failsafe plan includes acceptable downtime, SLA details, detection, and recovery measures.
     *   [4.3.2] Subcontractor Security: vSpaceVote is responsible for ensuring any subcontracted third parties meet security requirements, with all known risks documented and mitigated.
-    *   [11.2.1] Security Categorization: Municipal election administrators should complete a security categorization (per guidelines applicable to the designated Geo-Location) before each election; vSpaceVote should provide any needed technical info to facilitate this.
+    *   [11.2.1] Security Categorization: Constituency-related election administrators should complete a security categorization (per guidelines applicable to the designated Geo-Location) before each election; vSpaceVote should provide any needed technical info to facilitate this.
-    *   [11.2.2] High Unmitigated Risk: The municipality might refrain from using an online solution if unmitigated risk is evaluated as "High." vSpaceVote shall respect this determination.
+    *   [11.2.2] High Unmitigated Risk: The constituency might refrain from using an online solution if unmitigated risk is evaluated as "High." vSpaceVote shall respect this determination.
     *   [11.2.3] Harmonized Threat Risk Assessment: vSpaceVote shall cooperate with a Harmonized Threat Risk Assessment, addressing the possibility of various software/hardware compromises or collusion by multiple actors.
     *   [11.2.4] Final Residual Risk Acceptance: vSpaceVote shall respect the requirement that the final residual risk acceptance be signed by the Election Administrator or equivalent.
     *   [4.1.10] Business Continuity and Data Recovery: vSpaceVote shall adopt business continuity and data recovery plans with a Recovery Time Objective ≤ 1 hour and a Recovery Point Objective ≤ 15 minutes.

 ### II.
 Operational and Procedural Requirements (5.x.x, 6.x.x, 7.x.x, 11.1.x)